norberttech/aceeditor-bundle/README.md

 composer require "norberttech/aceeditor-bundle" 5.x-dev
 ```

-If you're using symfony/flex, you can skip the next step, otherwise you need to register the bundle yourself:
+If you're using [symfony/flex](https://symfony.com/doc/current/setup/flex.html) then the
+bundle will be automatically registered for you, otherwise otherwise you need to register
+the bundle yourself:

 ```php
 // app/config/bundles.php